Major Incident Process Is at the Heart of Effectiveness

 Identify Your Major Incidents

-First, decide what issues constitute a major incident for your company.
-List the situations that would qualify as a major incident for your company.
+It’s important to come to a company-wide consensus on what issues constitute a major incident for your business.
+These can be both situations that are recurring or have happened in the past, but also worst-case scenario issues that haven’t happened before but should be planned for, just in case.
 Be specific so that you can quickly determine whether an incident really needs to be treated as a major issue.

 DevOps teams and Site Reliability Engineers often assign budgets for allowable downtime for certain services so they know how many people to allocate when there is a problem.
 Getting the technical budget right can take many iterations, so be patient if you’re just starting.